albertomolina/ubuntu_related_doc/snap/snap.md

 packages are not a good general solution to provide all the software of a system but can be a good option for specific cases.

-Another well-known utility for package management in linux is [Flatpak](https://www.flatpak.org/), formerly known as xdg-app.
+Another well-known utility for dependecy free package management in linux is [Flatpak](https://www.flatpak.org/), formerly known as xdg-app.

 ## Snap components